The Importance of Education

 For more information about the Shakopee Mdewakanton Sioux Community Endowed Scholarship, please visit the University of Minnesota website.

-Last year the SMSC supported 41 Native American students from across the United States.
-Download the full list for details.
+This year the SMSC supported 37 Native American students from across the United States.
+Click here for the full list.